 A conventional PBX requires two networks, one for data and another for voice.
 An IP PBX system runs on an IP data network, which saves costs and minimizes network management.

-You can use IP phones, softphones (which don't require any phone hardware beyond a computer and a microphone headset), and landline phones on an IP PBX phone system.
+With an IP PBX, you can use IP phones, softphones (which don't require any phone hardware, beyond a computer and a microphone headset), and many offer apps you can use with mobile smart phones.

 Small businesses require specialized features to support their particular workflows.
 Unified Communications Manager Express from Cisco Systems is designed specifically for small businesses.
 It combines an IP PBX with robust telephony features that traditional phone systems can't deliver.